24/7 FREE CONSULTATIONS

 Mesothelioma Lawyers in Pennsylvania

-Pennsylvania has a long industrial history, with huge numbers of its residents employed in shipbuilding, metal works, and railroads.
-Many of these industries have a high risk for asbestos exposure.
-Corporations often did not properly protect their workers, and Pennsylvania now has one of the nation’s highest rates of mesothelioma, a cancer caused by exposure to asbestos.
+Pennsylvania has a long industrial history, with many residents employed in shipbuilding, metal works, and railroads.
+Unfortunately, many of these industries have a high risk of asbestos exposure, especially because corporations often did not properly protect their workers.
+Now, Pennsylvania has one of the nation’s highest rates of mesothelioma, a cancer caused by exposure to asbestos.
 People who were harmed by asbestos exposure at work, as well as their families, may be eligible for financial compensation.
 Our trusted Pennsylvania mesothelioma attorneys can help.

 Quick Links

-Mesothelioma is a type of cancer usually caused by exposure to asbestos.
-This dangerous mineral was widely used for many years across a variety of industries because of its resistance to heat, flame, and corrosion.
-However, it’s also extremely dangerous to human health.
-Besides mesothelioma, exposure to asbestos can cause the chronic lung disease asbestosis, damage to the pleura (the membrane surrounding the lungs), and a variety of other cancers, including lung cancer and colon cancer
+Mesothelioma is a type of cancer caused by exposure to asbestos, a dangerous mineral that was used for many years in various industries because of its resistance to heat, flame, and corrosion.
+However, it’s also extremely dangerous to human health–besides mesothelioma, asbestos exposure can cause the chronic lung disease asbestosis, damage to the pleura, and a variety of other cancers, including lung cancer and colon cancer.

 How Our Attorneys Can Help You File a Mesothelioma Lawsuit in Pennsylvania